-If you are intending to explore all the caves, it will take about four hours and maybe more because, in addition to walking, visitors have to climb and crawl in some caves.
+If you intend to explore all the caves, it will take about four hours and maybe more because, in addition to walking, visitors have to climb and crawl in some caves.

-Lanchang is a little town with the Kuala Gandah National Elephant Conservation Centre, a sanctuary for elephants.
-The Department of Wildlife and National Parks of Peninsular Malaysia runs the elephant refuge, which was founded in 1989 within the Krau Wildlife Reserve.
+Kuala Gandah National Elephant Conservation Centre is a sanctuary for elephants.
+The Department of Wildlife and National Parks of Peninsular Malaysia runs the elephant refuge, founded in 1989 within the Krau Wildlife Reserve.
 Many orphaned elephants are cared for here.
 The community began to develop into a prominent tourist attraction shortly after tourists discovered the elephant refuge.
-Kuala Gandah (Lanchang) is the finest location in Peninsular Malaysia to encounter an elephant.

-The elephants’ natural foraging grounds shrank in size as a result of agricultural development.
-Food grew increasingly difficult, and some elephants were found in plantations and even in small settlements looking for food.
-People are instructed not to kill or injure the animals, but rather to notify the Department of Wildlife and National Parks so that they may be found, treated, and relocated to larger national parks across Peninsular Malaysia (such as Taman Negara).
+The elephants’ natural foraging grounds shrank in size due to agricultural development.
+The food search grew increasingly difficult, and some elephants were found in plantations and even in small settlements looking for food.
+People are instructed not to kill or injure the animals but to notify the Department of Wildlife and National Parks so that they may be found, treated, and relocated to more famous national parks across Peninsular Malaysia (such as Taman Negara).

 Over the past 25 years, the Kuala Gandah team (now more than 35 people) has assisted in preventing the further decline of elephant numbers by returning over 400 wild elephants to their natural environment.
-Some people may consider the elephant sanctuary to be nothing more than a tourist attraction.
-Although this is somewhat true, it has a significant role in raising public awareness (locals and visitors alike).
+Some people may consider the elephant sanctuary one of the many Temerloh attractions.
+Although this is somewhat true, it significantly raises public awareness.

-In 1982, the Gaur (bos gaurus) breeding centre in Jenderak, Temerloh, was established with the primary objective of providing a safe haven for the endangered Gaur, often known as “seladang” among Malaysians.
-The centre has 27 animal enclosures and paddocks, all of which are housed on a 20-hectare site.
-The seladang is Malaysia’s second-largest land mammal, after the elephant.
+In 1982, the Gaur breeding centre was established to provide a haven for the endangered Gaur, often known as “seladang” among Malaysians.
+Seladang is Malaysia’s second-largest land mammal after the elephant.
+This Temerloh attraction has 27 animal enclosures and paddocks, all of which are housed on a 20-hectare site.

 The seladang were formerly free to roam in the rainforest, where lowland river valleys are their preferred grazing grounds.
-However, the seladang were forced to abandon their original habitats as a result of logging and the widespread development of farmland and housing.
+However, seladangs were forced to abandon their original habitats due to logging and the widespread development of farmland and housing.
 In addition, the reserve maintains a sambar deer breeding program.
 There are now about 40 animals in residence, but small bachelor herds of one male and several females are kept in separate cages.